SumTotal Systems: 1984-1997: Asymetrix

 In October 1999 Asymetrix's name was changed to click2learn.com, when James A. Billmaier was its chief executive.
 Between 1995 and 1999, like many companies in the dot-com bubble, Click2learn reported growing revenues but continued operational losses.
 Kevin M. Oakes took over as chief executive in January 2000.
 In early 2000, the company spun off its graphics and rendering software as InfoModelers, which was acquired by Visio Corporation.
 Other noteworthy acquisitions included the May 2001 purchase of IntelliPrep Technologies, Incorporated and Meliora who made Ingenium.
 As products were consolidated into their Aspen Enterprise Productivity Suite, losses continued through 2002, resulting in operational cost control measures including reductions in workforce.
-In 2003 click2learn (formerly Asymetrix) and Docent announced intentions to merge.
+In 2003 click2learn (formerly Asymetrix) and Docent Software announced their intention to merge.